 Exemption for temporary hourly staff hours limits during COVID-19 crisis

-Effective immediately, temporary hourly staff employees working in critical positions essential to maintain safe hospital and institutional operations during the COVID-19 state of emergency period are exempt from the UW’s 950-hour limit and the state’s 1,050-hour maximum.
+Effective immediately until February 15, 2021, temporary hourly staff employees working in critical positions essential to maintain safe hospital and institutional operations during the COVID-19 state of emergency period are exempt from the UW’s 950-hour limit and the state’s 1,050-hour maximum.
 In addition, temporary employees who previously hit an hours maximum may be rehired to fill vacant positions that meet the critical position criteria.

 This exemption to WAC 357-04-045 was approved by the director of human resources for the State of Washington.

-Upon expiration of Governor Inslee’s Stay Home, Stay Healthy proclamation 20-25, temporary hourly employees who have exceeded the state’s 1,050-hour maximum will no longer be able to work in a temporary hourly capacity until they have passed the anniversary of their original temporary employment date.
-Likewise, upon expiration of the Stay Home, Stay Healthy proclamation, departments should follow the normal extension request process described in the UW’s temporary employment program to request extensions for temporary hourly positions exceeding the institutional 950-hour limit.
+Effective February 15, 2021, temporary hourly employees who have exceeded the state’s 1,050-hour maximum will no longer be able to work in a temporary hourly capacity until they have passed the anniversary of their original temporary employment date.
+Upon expiration of the exemption, departments should follow the normal extension request process described in the UW’s temporary employment program to request extensions for temporary hourly positions exceeding the institutional 950-hour limit.